aeirola/react-native-svg-asset-plugin/README.md

 Asset plugin for React Native which enables using SVGs with Image components.
 Works by generating PNGs during compile time, and passing them to the metro transformer.

+:iphone: If you also want to use SVG images for your application launcher icons, you might want to check out [react-native-svg-app-icon](https://github.com/aeirola/react-native-svg-app-icon).

 ## Installation